 Leaning Tower of Pisa

 The Leaning Tower of Pisa, Italian Torre Pendente di Pisa, is a medieval building in Pisa.
-It is known for the settlement of its foundations, which caused it to tilt 5.5 degrees from the vertical at the end of the 20th century.
+It is known that due to the swampy foundations, after construction it fell 5.5 degrees from the original, vertical state.
 Subsequently, extensive work was done to level the tower and its tilt was eventually reduced to less than 4 degrees.

 The bell tower, which began in 1173 as the third and final structure of the city’s cathedral complex, was designed to stand at a height of 56 meters and was constructed of white marble.